 Insects and Arachnids: Biting insects are occasionally a problem in northern Michigan and possibly elsewhere if it is a very early spring.
 It is best to have bug repellent along just in case.
 We recommend using insect repellents with a high concentration of DEET.
 Care must be taken, however, to avoid getting the DEET repellent on optical equipment as DEET dissolves rubber and plastic and can damage coated lenses.
 Camping supply stores and outfitters carry some reasonably effective alternatives, which contain natural products and aren’t corrosive.

-Dog ticks are present in numbers in grassland areas throughout and it is best to check yourself carefully if we walk into a field.
+Dog ticks are present in numbers in grassland areas throughout and it is best to check yourself carefully if we walk into a field or any grassy area.
 These large ticks are readily visible, unlike the smaller deer ticks, and usually take their time before trying to attach, so careful inspections after walking in tick areas is well advised.
 It is unclear how effective repellent is in keeping them off you.

 Smoking: Smoking is prohibited in the vehicles or when the group is gathered for meals, checklists, etc. If you are sharing a room with a nonsmoker, please do not smoke in the room.
 If you smoke in the field, do so well away and downwind from the group.
 If any location where the group is gathered has a stricter policy than the WINGS policy, that stricter policy will prevail.